melsonic/gComp/README.md

 <br/>
 Since, we have now access to both the encoded bit sequence and the character encodings table, we can now easily retrieve the original file content.

+### Conclusion
+Just like all good things, it comes with its caveat.
+This application also has its caveat.
+The application only works great with large size files.
+The header overhead sometimes becomes much more than the original file content for small-sized files.

 ### Application Specific Details 📃

 - First build the application by running `make`.